 A child needs to be dependable for anyone to count on them.
 Whether it’s in school or at home, people should be able to trust your child and rely on them.
 Being reliable or trustworthy often leads to positive recognition.

 Start by teaching your children to be dependable in small commitments and obligations.
 This will prepare them to take on larger responsibilities and manage greater things as they grow into adults.
+The best way to do this is be someone on whom the child can depend.

 Grit refers to the perseverance and passion one shows to achieve meaningful and long-term goals.
 Help your child to have a never-give-up attitude and instill the values of dedication and hard work in them.